notsotypicaldeveloper/cat-project/README.md

 # To run the project:
 npm run dev

-# Assignment:
-Frontend

 # Project Explanation
 1) We have used CSS grid for arranging 3 images in first row, and 2 images in second row
-2) We have to created two components:
+2) Have created following components:
-- Card Component:
+- Card Component
-- Spinner Loader Component:
+- Spinner Loader Component
+- Overlay Component

+# For creating mock backend, we have use msw(Mock Service Worker) npm package
+Steps
+1) ``npm install msw@latest --save-dev``
+2) To configure msw, run ``npx msw init ./public``
+2) create a file with name mock.js in src folder i.e. src/mock.js